Meghan Markle’s Sister To Write Tell-All Book, Claims Actress Is A ‘Social Climber’

 Reports say that they expect the happy couple to seal the deal and get engaged by September, meaning that Meghan Markle might just be too busy planning a wedding to deal with any nonsense her estranged sister could be throwing her way.

-Prince Harry has recently become a fierce advocate for mental health after opening up about his struggles with depression and prolonged grief following the death of his beloved mother Princess Diana.
+Prince Harry has recently become a fierce advocate for mental health after opening up about his struggles with depression and prolonged grief following the death of his beloved mother, Princess Diana.

-Recently, Sky News asked Prince Harry if he was happier with Meghan Markle in his life, however he tactfully dodged the question in order to keep it on the topic of his campaign, stating that he was definitely happy at the moment.
+Recently, Sky News asked Prince Harry if he was happier with Meghan Markle in his life, but he tactfully dodged the question in order to keep it on the topic of his campaign, stating that he was definitely happy at the moment.

-When asked if he was in a good place, he responded, but turned the question away from Markle.
+When asked if he was in a good place, he responded but turned the question away from Markle.

 “Yeah, of course, I’m in a good place, we’re all in a good place and we want the UK to be in a good place as well,” he said.